-556. The Deputy PSIG will conduct periodic analysis and evaluations, and perform audits and reviews as authorized by Municipal Code of Chicago § 2-56-230.

-- 557. The Deputy PSIG's audits and reviews will be conducted pursuant to the Association of Inspectors General Principles and Standards for Offices of Inspector General. - 558.
+- 533. The Deputy PSIG will conduct periodic analysis and evaluations, and perform audits and reviews as authorized by Municipal Code of Chicago § 2-56-230. - 534.
+The Deputy PSIG's audits and reviews will be conducted pursuant to the Association of Inspectors General Principles and Standards for Offices of Inspector General. - 535.
 Within 60 days of the Effective Date, the Deputy PSIG will develop policies for regularly, and at least annually, conducting data-driven reviews and audits to measure the effectiveness of the City and CPD's accountability practices.
 These reviews and audits will be designed to measure whether members of the community can readily make a complaint alleging misconduct and whether such complaints are investigated and adjudicated consistently with CPD policy, this Agreement, and the law.
-Reviews and audits will include: - a. analysis of the number of complaints received, the disposition of complaints by complaint type, the timeliness and average length of administrative investigations, and disciplinary actions taken; - b. analysis of complaint trends; - c. analysis of CPD's enforcement of its Rule 14, Rule 21, and Rule 22; - d. analysis of the thoroughness of administrative investigations, and of the justifications for terminating investigations before the investigative findings and recommendations; - e. analysis of disciplinary grievance procedures and outcomes; and - f. analysis of complainant-involved mediations. - 559.
+Reviews and audits will include: - a. analysis of the number of complaints received, the disposition of complaints by complaint type, the timeliness and average length of administrative investigations, and disciplinary actions taken; - b. analysis of complaint trends; - c. analysis of CPD's enforcement of its Rule 14, Rule 21, and Rule 22; - analysis of the thoroughness of administrative investigations, and of the justifications for terminating investigations before the investigative findings and recommendations; - e. analysis of disciplinary grievance procedures and outcomes; and - f. analysis of complainant-involved mediations. - 536.
 The Deputy PSIG will conduct reviews of individual closed COPA and CPD administrative investigative files for thoroughness, fairness, and objectivity, and will make recommendations based on those reviews, including the recommendation that an investigation be reopened upon a finding of a deficiency that materially affects the outcome of the investigation.

-- 560. The Deputy PSIG will have timely and full access to all information in the possession or control of COPA, CPD, the Police Board, and any other City departments or agencies in order to conduct any review or audit within the Deputy PSIG's jurisdiction. - 561.
-The Deputy PSIG will hire a full-time staff member responsible for diversity and inclusion issues, who will have specific authority to review CPD actions for potential bias, including racial bias, on any matter within the Deputy PSIG's statutory authority.
-The Deputy PSIG will regularly publish reports on diversity and inclusion issues, no less frequently than on an annual basis, which will contain findings and analysis. - 562.
+- 537. The Deputy PSIG will have timely and full access to all information in the possession or control of COPA, CPD, the Police Board, and any other City departments or agencies in order to conduct any review or audit within the Deputy PSIG's jurisdiction. - 538.
+The Deputy PSIG will hire a full-time diversity and inclusion monitor, who will have specific authority to review CPD actions for potential bias, including racial bias for any topic within the Deputy PSIG's statutory authority.
+The diversity and inclusion monitor will regularly publish reports sharing his or her findings and analysis, at minimum, on an annual basis, with the public, COPA, CPD, the Police Board, and the City. - 539.
 The Deputy PSIG will provide all staff members with comprehensive initial on-boarding training and annual in-service training.
-The Deputy PSIG will create initial and inservice training plans and submit these plans to the Monitor and OAG for review and comment. - 563.
-At least 60 days prior to publishing its annual audit plan, the Deputy PSIG will provide the Monitor with a draft of its audit plan for review and comment. - 564.
+The Deputy PSIG will create initial and inservice training plans and submit these plans to the Monitor and OAG for review and comment. - 540.
+At least 60 days prior to publishing its annual audit plan, the Deputy PSIG will provide the Monitor with a draft of its audit plan for review and comment. - 541.
 The Deputy PSIG will exercise his or her discretionary and oversight responsibilities without interference from any person, group, or organization, including CPD, COPA, the Police Board, and City officials.
 Any person that knowingly interferes with the Deputy PSIG's performance of his or her duties will be subject to the penalties set forth in Municipal Code of Chicago Sections 2-56-140, 145, 270.